IT security degrees online

 Soft Skills

 Soft skills are the character traits and communication expertise that will benefit graduates in the workplace.
-Key soft skills to seek out in an IT security degree program include:
+Key soft skills to seek out in an information security degree include:

-• Critical Thinking & Problem Solving: The ability to think outside the box to analyze a security issue and promptly derive a countermeasure is vital in cyber security.
+• Critical Thinking & Problem Solving: The ability to think outside the box to analyze a security issue and promptly derive a countermeasure is vital in information security.

-• Teamwork & Collaboration: IT security analysts usually work on a team and often deal with clients and workers from other (sometimes non-technical) backgrounds.
-The ability to function as part of a well-oiled machine will go a long way in this role.
+• Teamwork & Collaboration: Information security analysts usually work on a team and often deal with clients and workers from other (sometimes non-technical) backgrounds.
+The ability to function as part of a well-oiled machine will go a long way here.

 Certifications

 IT certifications validate your skills in a specific technology or job role.
-Many info-tech security programs include certification prep and sometimes even exam vouchers for in-demand credentials.
-These are some marketable certifications that will increase the value of an IT security degree:
+Many information security programs include certification prep and exam vouchers for in-demand credentials.
+These are some marketable certifications that will increase the value of an info-sec degree:

 • CompTIA Security+: CompTIA’s entry-level cyber security credential is a staple in the field.
 Security+ certification validates essential skills in common threats and vulnerabilities, info-sec tools and platforms, security architecture and design, risk management, and IAM.